Amid ups and downs of season, Wild’s Gaudreau gets high of parenthood

 "I cared so much about them that you take it personally, feel guilty, and that was the tough part."

-This offseason is the beginning of a fresh start for everyone on the Wild, but perhaps no one could benefit from it more than Gaudreau.
+This offseason is the beginning of a fresh start for the Wild, who wrapped up a five-game trip late Monday with their second straight victory.

+Matt Boldy made a slick drive up the middle against Los Angeles on the power play for his 29th goal with 5 minutes, 46 seconds left in the first period.

+Ryan Hartman finished a 2-on-1 with Kirill Kaprizov with five seconds to go in the second before a bank shot by Kaprizov off the back of former Wild goalie Cam Talbot's mask tumbled into the net at 8:25.
+At 45 goals, Kaprizov is two away from tying his career high.

 "The summers are huge for quality time with the people I care the most about, for time in nature," Gaudreau said.
 "I love to take care of my body and work on becoming bigger and better and stronger and just really making sure you come back in the season and you're full of energy and just ready to attack a full season.